blocksmd/blocksmd/README.md

-> This `README.md` is a work in progress.

 # [blocks.md](https://blocks.md)

 **blocks.md** is a tool that takes your Markdown files and turns them into amazing forms and web pages.
 Here are some key features:

-- Easy to write and undestand.
-If you know Markdown, you can jump right in.
+- Easy to write and undestand, especially if you know Markdown
-- All the basic form fields are supported, and more are on the way.
+- Support for form fields: text, email, choice, select, etc.
-- By default, slides can be created using `---`.
-You can also turn this off to create a single page instead.
+- Create form-slides and slides using `---`, or create single pages instead
-- Full support for logic jumps and progress indicator.
+- Logic jumps and page progress
-- Save form response remotely at any slide.
+- Save form responses, with support for partial or slide-level submissions
-- If-else support, for loops, and more (thanks to **Nunjucks**).
-- Data binding support.
-- Pull in data from remote sources, with built-in Google Sheets integration.
-- Save your form responses via POST requests, again with built-in Google Sheets integration.
+- Google Sheets integration

-Moreover, the resulting forms and pages are:
+- Add class names and attributes

-- Fully accessible
+- Data-binding
-- Beautiful, and highly customizable, with support for light and dark color schemes
+- Highly customizable, including branding
+- Set and read data, create reactive blog posts and articles
-- Fully localizable to your language of choice
+- Localizable to any language
+- Accessibility out of the box

 It's quite a lot to take in, but **blocks.md** is remarkably simple to use and understand in practice.
-Please check out [our website](https://blocks.md) and see the examples there to get a better idea.
+Please check out [our website](https://blocks.md) and see the examples there.

 ## How to use